ING: Poland’s central bank governor optimistic on inflation outlook, no end to tightening cycle

 Monetary policy outlook

-Despite Glapinski's sizable optimism about the inflation outlook, the Monetary Policy Council has not decided to formally end the interest rate hike cycle, as there are still risks to CPI and the Council is not unequivocally convinced that a sharp disinflation will materialise.
+Despite Glapinski's sizeable optimism about the inflation outlook, the Monetary Policy Council has not decided to formally end the interest rate hike cycle, as there are still risks to CPI and the Council is not unequivocally convinced that a sharp disinflation will materialise.
 President Glapinski announced that the MPC will not tolerate a disruption of the disinflation process and does not rule out interest rate hikes should the need arise.
 At the same time, it should be noted that, given the length of the pause (rates have remained unchanged for six months), it might be appropriate to treat any upward movement as part of a new cycle.

 President Glapinski stated that the Council was not discussing the beginning of interest rate cuts.
 This may be related to the recent tightening of rhetoric from major central banks, which are concerned about the perpetuation of elevated inflation.
 The NBP president stressed that the MPC will start easing monetary policy when it is convinced that inflation will fall rapidly towards the target.
 At the moment, it is not clear whether this will be 2023 or 2024.

-President Glapinski did not hide his contentment with the expected fall in inflation to 7% by the end of the year.
+President Glapinski did not hide his contentment with the anticipated fall in inflation to 7% by the end of the year.
 It is noteworthy that the European Central Bank and the Fed regard 5-7% inflation as a big problem, while the NBP chair sees this as a success and estimates that inflation of 5% will not be noticed by the public.

 Summary

 The course of the press conference did not bring any surprises.
-The NBP president presented great optimism about the short-term inflation outlook, but he was quite cautious with regards to future policy decisions: he refrained from declaring the end of the tightening cycle, admitted the possibility of cuts at the end of 2023, but at the same time said that the MPC is not discussing this topic for now.
+The NBP president presented great optimism about the short-term inflation outlook, but he was quite cautious with regard to future policy decisions: he refrained from declaring the end of the tightening cycle, admitted the possibility of cuts at the end of 2023, but at the same time said that the MPC is not discussing this topic for now.

 Like the NBP, we expect a big drop in CPI inflation by the end of 2023 (see table), but we see a lot of risks hindering inflation from reaching the target in subsequent years.
 (1) We believe that inflation also has internal sources.
 (2) We assess that the reversal of external supply shocks is now underway, which should cause goods inflation to fall.
 However, we have concerns about service price inflation, which is linked to the pace of wages and the condition of the labour market.
 The current economic slowdown in Poland and the major economies is taking an unusual course, i.e., the labour market is still very strong, as a result, negotiated hikes of wage in euroland are high and in Poland their dynamics are hindering a rapid decline in inflation.
 This is one reason why the Fed and ECB are much more cautious in declaring success in the fight against inflation.
 (3) Unlike the NBP, we are concerned about the persistence of high core inflation.